thefirstqubit/Projects/macOS remediation&recovery: trojan r57-2 & root aptREADME.md

-# macOS Recovery & Remediation: Win.Trojan R57-2 & Root APT Compromise
+# macOS Remediation & Recover: Win.Trojan R57-2 & Root APT Compromise

 This is a real-life security incident that occured on my Macbook and its OS.
 What was originally intended to be a home network strengthening lab turned out to be an actual, real security incident.